pgexperts/patroni-cluster-guide/README.md

 * Choose IPv4 as the IP address type
 * Choose the VPC that you used above
 * Click the box next to all the availability zones
-* In the Listeners and Routers section, select TCP port 5432 and postgresql-primary as the target group
+* In the Listeners and Routers section, select TCP port 5432 and patroni-postgres-primary as the target group
 * In the Listeners and Routers section, select TCP port 5433 and postgresql-follower as the target group
 * Add appropriate tags, for example:
   * project:patroni